 Consequently seroprevalence is the proportion of people who were tested positive for a specific disease based on serology (blood serum).
 Seroprevalence studies help determine the infection dynamics in geographical regions or population subgroups.

-We are an interdisciplinary team of epidemiologists and data scientists at the Helmholtz Centre for Infection Research, the Robert-Koch Institute and the coordinating sites of the COVIM project in Cologne and Berlin.
+We are an interdisciplinary team of epidemiologists, infectologists, virologists and data scientists at the Helmholtz Centre for Infection Research, the Robert-Koch Institute and the coordinating sites of the COVIM project in Cologne and Berlin.

 - Head of the Department: Gérard Krause

 - Project Lead, LEOSS.sero-survey: Stephan Glöckner, firstname.lastname@example.org, +49 531 6181 3125

 - Contributors to the hzi-braunschweig/serohub repository: Steph Locke, Oz Locke, Ulf Hamster, Candice Louw

 - Project Lead of COVIM: Florian Klein, Leif-Erik Sander

 - Contributors at the University of Cologne/COVIM-Project management: Susanne Salomon